 You will probably have already chosen your dress and bridesmaid dress by the time you are discussing wedding flowers with the florist.
 Bring along swatches of the fabrics, so that flowers can be chosen to tone in with the dresses.
 You may be going for subtle pastels in your flowers or strong contrasting shades, having the swatches there will make sure that you get the final effect just right.

 If you are tempted to order a gorgeous cascading floral extravaganza to carry down the aisle, bear in mind how much it is likely to weigh.
 Ask your florist to give you an idea of weight by trying a similar sized bouquet.
 You might find that it will be too much of a burden to carry for any period of time however spectacular it looks.

-Each package includes, 1 x face to face consultation, and up to five email or phone consults.
+QUOTATION: Each wedding consult/quote includes 1 x face to face consultation, and up to five email or phone consults.

-Pick up: We don’t send wedding flowers by courier delivery and would prefer you to collect your flowers the evening before the wedding, or, early on the day.
+COLLECTION: We do not send wedding flowers by courier delivery and would prefer you to collect your flowers the evening before the wedding, or, early on the day.
 They will be suitable packaged and easy to handle for a wedding helper to manage.

 Collection on a Public Holiday: We can arrange a pick-up time for you on a public holiday, a surcharge of $50.00 will apply.